neropatti/ammo-percentage-indicator/README.md

  - Display nitra amount as amount of supplies and the amount needed for next one
  - Make the UI look nicer (Currently just white text at a static location, ew)
+ - Refactor code (actually use functions and whatnot instead of warcrime-tier spaghetti)

 If you encounter any other issues, or have ideas for features, get in touch with me on the DRG modding discord: neropatti#5892